-Where: The Center For Social Concerns When: Tuesday, January 25, 2000 Time: 7 pm - 9 pm Learn about the many ways to get involved in service through seminars, summer opportunities, campus clubs, and community organizations. the department of film, television, and theatre reporting BRADLEY % of precincts% of returns % of returns of returns GORE the campus event of the century
+Where: The Center For Social Concerns When: Tuesday, January 25, 2000 Time: 7 pm - 9 pm Learn about the many ways to get involved in service through seminars, summer opportunities, campus clubs, and community organizations.

+% of precincts of returns % of returns of returns reporting BRADLEY GORE UNCOMMITTED

+the department of film, television, and theatre

+the campus event of the century \

+festival 2000

+TONIGHT!